1samSAM/AI-Powered-Sales-Assistant/README.md

 Push to the branch (git push origin feature/your-feature)
 ```
 Open a Pull Request
-## 📝 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## 🙌 Acknowledgements
-Special thanks to:

-HuggingFace for their powerful pretrained models
-LangChain and RAG for enabling seamless data retrieval
-Groq for providing advanced NLP capabilities
-## Project Structure

 Below is the structure of the project and a brief description of each file: